ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v3.2.md

 You can [configure Segments](https://doc.ibexa.co/en/latest/guide/admin_panel/#segments) in the back office.

-[Segmentation API](https://doc.ibexa.co/en/latest/api/public_php_api_managing_users/#segments) enables you to create and edit Segments and Segment Groups, as well as assign Users to Segments.
+[Segmentation API](https://doc.ibexa.co/en/latest/api/public_php_api_managing_users/#segments) enables you to create and edit Segments and Segment Groups, and assign Users to Segments.

 ### Twig helpers for content rendering